Ask Value Research

 हिंदी में भी पढ़ें read-in-hindi

-Debt mutual funds have been a reliable choice for stable returns.
-However, changes in tax laws have reshaped how these investments are taxed, especially for long-term investors.
-If you purchased debt funds in 2020 and plan to redeem them now, the gains will be taxed at a flat rate of 12.5% without the benefit of indexation.
+Debt mutual funds have long offered stable returns, but two rounds of tax changes have reshaped how their gains are treated, particularly for long-term investors.
+If you bought debt funds in 2020 and redeem them today, your gains will be taxed at a flat 12.5 per cent, with no indexation benefit.

 Taxation scenarios for debt funds